jc4rp3nt3r/fireless/README.md

 FireLess
 ========

-Firebug Extension: support for Less CSS
+Firebug Extension: support for [{less} css](http://www.lesscss.org/)

-The purpose of this extension is to display the correct file name and line number for CSS rules when using the {less} css framework.
+The purpose of this extension is to display the correct file name and line number for CSS rules when using the [{less} css](http://www.lesscss.org/)  framework.
 The file path and line number in the Style Side Panel of firebug with relect the server side file name & line number.
 Clicking on the link will continue to take you to the CSS tab, inspecting the combine CSS file.

 Background Info: